Measures for Justice: Data acquisition and impact

 The organization's data acquisition process begins with collecting data from U.S. statewide court datasets; often, these populate the majority of the measures.
 MFJ may also approach local agencies (prosecutors' offices, sheriffs' offices, public defenders' offices, etc.) to acquire supplemental data; this is done in writing or in person, via pairs of MFJ researchers who travel the states county by county.

 After meeting with Measures for Justice to talk about criminal justice data, in 2018 Florida lawmakers passed laws requiring "its jails, prosecutors, public defenders, courts and prisons to coordinate their data collection, enabling lawmakers and the public to track how someone moves through the entire criminal justice system, from arrest to release."
 In 2019 Connecticut passed a law requiring standardized recording of prosecutorial data.

 Data analysis

 In order to help align data using different titles for the same concepts, or different definitions for the same words, automated character tracking is used on the various data sets to enable harmonizing.

 This, coupled with more conventional deep dives, allows equivalent data to be extracted.
 This is then mapped against census data to provide contextual analysis.

-Comparative analysis is undertaken both intra-state, to provide information on how a county is doing compared to its counterparts; and inter-state, to allow a more countrywide analysis.
+Comparative analysis is undertaken both intrastate, to provide information on how a county is doing compared to its counterparts; and inter-state, to allow a more countrywide analysis.
 Each data sample is designed for filtering, to allow a finer-grain analysis to provide the "in which circumstances does county X do well or poorly".